 At HMU, we want to continue the great authors' conversations in a contemporary context, and our blog will help us do that.
 Join the conversation by clicking here.

-Upcoming Event: Please join us for the next Quarterly Discussions scheduled for Thursday, April 16th, and Saturday, April 18th, 2015.The April Quarterly Discussions will focus on Imaginative Literature and we will read a portion of Milton's Paradise Lost.
+Please join us for the next Quarterly Discussions scheduled for Thursday, July 16th, and Saturday, July 18th, 2015.The July Quarterly Discussions will focus on Philosophy and Religion.
 Quarterly Discussions are conducted on a conference call.
 You can be anywhere to participate!
 If you are interested in participating or would like more information please email Alissa Simon (firstname.lastname@example.org).

 For information on Harrison Middleton University continuing education programs, upcoming events with our partners, and Great Books Councils click here.